NNMO/Dee/out/production/Dee/stanford-postagger/README.txt

 other tokens), such as noun, verb, adjective, etc. Generally computational applications use more fine-grained POS tags like 'noun-plural'.
-This software is a Java implementation of the log-linear part-of-speech (POS) taggers described in:
+This software is a Java implementation of the log-linear part-of-speech (POS) Resources.taggers described in:

 Kristina Toutanova and Christopher D. Manning.
 2000.
 Enriching the Knowledge Sources Used in a Maximum Entropy Part-of-Speech